kninad/kninad.github.io/index.md

 ## About
 I am a PhD student in the Computer Science department at the University of Texas at Dallas.
 I work on computer vision and machine learning research problems with applications in robot perception & manipulation.
 I am associated with the [Intelligent Robotics and Vision Lab](https://labs.utdallas.edu/irvl/) and I am advised by [Dr. Yu Xiang](https://yuxng.github.io/) and  [Dr. B Prabhakaran](https://profiles.utdallas.edu/bprabhakaran).
 I spent four memorable years at IIT Kanpur from where I graduated with a bachelors degree in Mathematics and Scientific Computing from the department of  Mathematics and Statistics.
 My current research work revolves around data driven robot manipulation.
 I am particularly interested in the problem of transferring grasps across grippers and development of robust computer vision/3d geometry based algorithms for synthesizing grasps.

-## (Fun?)
-Stuff

-Here are some of my open source repos created for some niche use cases!
+Here are some of my repos created for niche use case!

 - [resume-pandoc](https://github.com/kninad/resume-pandoc) : Auto generate resume in different formats from a *single* markdown source.
 - [rippledoc-ext](https://kninad.github.io/rippledoc-ext) :  Extended rippledoc to created html pages from folder full of markdown files.